Top local movers for Arlington to Fort Wayne moves

 - Fort Wayne’s population is about 11% greater than Arlington.

-- Fort Wayne's public transportation has a score of 3 out of 10 versus Arlington's higher score of 9.
+- Fort Wayne’s public transportation score of 3 out of 10 is lower than Arlington’s score of 9.

 - Fort Wayne is less walkable than Arlington with a score of 32 out of 100 vs Arlington’s 71 out of 100.

-- Fort Wayne has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Arlington, which has a score of 72 out of 100.
+- Fort Wayne has a bike-friendliness score of 41 out of 100, which means it isn’t as accessible or safe for cyclists as Arlington, which has a score of 72.

 - Fort Wayne’s crime rate is higher than Arlington with a score of 40.9 compared to Arlington’s 15.67.
 This means that Fort Wayne neighborhoods are safer than 40.9% of all U.S. neighborhoods, and Arlington neighborhoods are safer than 15.67%.